Tutorials on Various 3D Programming

 - Import necessary assets (Package Manager: Install assets from My Assets)

 - Create three objects (two spheres and one object).
 You can drag and drop Sun and Earth from “Planets of the Solar System”.
 One sphere is an attractor (i.e., the central star), the other sphere is an orbiting object (e.g., Earth), and the 3rd object is a velocity indicator.
+This is an easy approach, but in our desired model, we want to calculate orbital motion by solving Kepler equation in conjunction with six orbital elements.

 - Drag and drop “KeplerOrbitMover” script on the orbiting object.
 Drop “KeplerOrbitLineDisplay” on the orbiting object as well if orbits need to be displayed with curves.